-Wondering what to serve with steak to have a true restaurant experience at home?
+Wondering what side dishes to serve with steak to have a true restaurant experience at home?

-I like to keep it simple, but feel free to create a feast full of delicious sides.
+I like to keep the side dishes simple.
+But feel free to create a feast full of delicious sides for your steak dinner.

 Whether it’s a romantic at-home date night or a special occasion dinner party, you’ll want to plan your meal.

-From bread, to scalloped potatoes, and even mouth-watering pasta, these 25 tasty sides are the perfect accompaniment to steak.
+From bread to scalloped potatoes and mouthwatering pasta, these 30 tasty steak side dish recipes are the perfect accompaniment.

-How can you eat a steak without some delicious bread on the table?
+How can you eat a steak without some buttery bread on the table?

 Whether it’s soft dinner rolls soaked in butter or toasted-to-perfection garlic bread, you can’t go wrong.